 While reading messages in a conversation, note that many attributes are skipped.
 Specifically, the subject and preview are not spoken, so to know what a message says, you must open it or use the Preview Pane.
 When a conversation is collapsed, the preview that is read is for either the first message, or the oldest unread message if not all are already read.

 Should you wish to, you can disable threading entirely.
 Simply go to the View Menu and uncheck "Organize by Conversation".
 To re-enable conversations, check this option again.

 Hiding the Preview Pane

 We've talked about the Preview Pane already.
 If you decide you don't want to deal with it, you can disable it.
-The process is a bit finicky, but you only need to do it once.
-If you are on Mavericks:
+To do this:

 - Open Mail's preferences and go to the Viewing tab.

 - Check the "Use Classic Layout" checkbox, then press command-w to close the preferences window.
 Don't worry, we'll put this back to normal in a moment.